On-Line Continuing Education Course Now Available!

 In addition to being a resource for the consumer, this site is also designed for the professional who is seeking Board Recognition in Fluency Disorders or for those interested in becoming Fluency Specialist Mentors.
 Information on continuing education and upcoming events focused on the area of stuttering can also be found on this site.

-How to Get the Best Speech Therapy For Your Child Who Stutters: A Guide For Parents from the Specialty Board on Fluency Disorders
+How to Get the Best Speech Therapy For Your Child Who Stutters: A Guide For Parents from the American Board oF Fluency Disorders

 If your child stutters – or if you think your child may be stuttering – the good news is that speech-language pathologists (SLPs) today know a lot more about stuttering than they did even a few years ago.
 Considerable progress has been made in working with children who stutter, and many SLPs are doing effective and innovative work.

-The SBFD Manual contains information, forms, and guidelines for specialty recognition for applicants and members.
+The ABFD Manual contains information, forms, and guidelines for specialty recognition for applicants and members.
 Download it in PDF format by clicking here.